Frostday/Emotion-Detection/README.md

 ```
 * Run the following command to see the results
 ```
-python run.py
+python run_v1.py
 ```
-* You can view all model structures and training inside models directory
+* You can view all model structures and training inside models_v1 directory

 ## Dataset(version 1)